Progressive Muslim Union: Current state

 PMU is now defunct, due to a schism.
 In July 2005, board member Muqtedar Khan resigned.
 In August 2005, three of the four founding members, Omid Safi, Hussein Ibish and Sarah Eltantawi resigned along with Laury Silvers and Michael Muhammad Knight (Ahmed Nassef was the fourth founding member).
 When Michael Muhammad Knight resigned, he predicted that PMU would collapse within one year.

 In December 2006, chair Pamela Taylor and executive director Ani Zonneveld resigned from the board, citing unreconcilable conflicts with board member Tarek Fatah.
-Soon after, Fatah, who controls PMU's e-mail discussion list, blocked posting by list members.
+Soon after, Fatah, who controlled PMU's e-mail discussion list, blocked posting by list members.

 Two of the original eighteen leaders of PMU, Ani Zonneveld and Pamela Taylor, created a new organization, Muslims for Progressive Values (MPV) in May 2007.